postmanlabs/labs-docs/src/pages/docs/administration/buying.md

 You can manage your account in the [Postman billing](/docs/administration/billing/) dashboard, for example if you need to [change or upgrade](/docs/administration/billing/#team-and-plan-changes) your plan.

-Once your account is setup, you can leverage Postman features including additional [collaboration](/docs/postman/collaboration/collaboration-intro/) and [monitoring](/docs/postman/monitors/using-static-IPs-to-monitor/) options, as well as [integrations](/docs/integrations/intro-integrations/).
+Once your account is set up, you can leverage Postman features including additional [collaboration](/docs/postman/collaboration/collaboration-intro/) and [monitoring](/docs/postman/monitors/using-static-IPs-to-monitor/) options, as well as [integrations](/docs/integrations/intro-integrations/).